stevedonovan/gentle-intro/1-basics.md

         println!("{}", i);
     }

-    // slices are themselves iterators...
-    let slice = &arr;
+    // slices can be converted implicitly to iterators... let slice = &arr;
     for i in slice {
         println!("{}", i);